Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Control Design and Stability Proof

 \section{Control Design and Stability Proof}

-In the previous section, the decentralized dynamics of human arm and robot links in the presence of actuator constraints and model uncertainty are derived.
-In this section, a decentralized controller is designed to stabilize and accomplish the control objective of each subsystem.
-The decentralized scheme of the robot by means of VCPs and assigned VDC frames is illustrated in Fig. 2.
+In this section, a decentralized controller is designed to stabilize the pHRI and accomplish the control objectives of the system.
+Fig. 3 displays the details of the VDC decomposition by means of VCP.